September is fall prevention awareness month.

 2 Look at the main areas of living: bedroom, bathroom, kitchen, and “TV room”.
 There should be a clear path to get to and from all of those areas.
 No loose blankets or cords, no magazines or clothes lying around the floor of the chair they will sit in.

-3 Make sure the chairs they use are safe and supportive, not too low.
-Armrests are helpful for sitting balance support and improve ability to get up safely.
+3 Make sure the chairs being used are safe and supportive, not too low.
+Armrests are helpful for sitting balance support and improved ability to get up safely.
+You could use a non slip firm chair cushion to raise the seat of a chair that is too low.

 4 Keep frequently used kitchen and bathroom tools in easy reach (limit reaching and bending).